gauravbhand1611/oms-documentation/documents/learn-shopify/initial-sync/README.md

 ---
 description: >-
-  Discover how to initiate the initial product sync process between HotWax Commerce and Shopify for efficient data integration.
+  Learn how to initiate the initial product sync process between HotWax Commerce and Shopify for efficient data integration.
 ---